 Do you require a deposit?

 Yes.
 A deposit equal to 50% of the project fee is due before any work begins with the remainder being payable upon completion.
-For large projects, sometimes the payment structure is broken up into different payment phases like 25/25/50 or similar, but, in general, a deposit is always required.

 What is the average turnaround time?

 For design to WordPress or design to Shopify projects, it averages between 3-5 weeks, depending on the size of the site.
 Sometimes sites are incredibly small & basic and can be knocked out faster or are complex enough to warrant a longer timeline.
 If your project is on a tight schedule and needs an expedited turnaround, I am willing to accommodate rush-rated projects if my workload allows.
 The best thing to do is just reach out about your specific project and I can get you more exact information on what the turnaround would be based on my existing schedule.